2022-12-04

 What is X-API-KEY?

-Each request requires a header X-API-KEY
+Each request requires a header X-API-KEY, which is set to AppConfig.WASHBOARD_KEY.

 It’s set to the response of this function: